fboender/ansible-cmdb/README.md

   used in playbooks.
 They are scanned by ansible-cmdb and get added to a hosts discovered facts under the 'hostvars' section.

 Reading the hosts inventory file is done using the `-i` switch to ansible-cmdb.
 It takes a single parameter: your hosts file or directory containing your hosts files.
 For example:

     $ ansible-cmdb -i ./hosts out/ > overview.html

+If a `host_vars` dir exists at that location, it will also be read.

 The ''html_fancy'' template uses four extra fields: